tmux-plugins/tmux-sensible/README.md

 # Tmux sensible

-A set of tmux options that should be acceptable for everyone.
+A set of tmux options that should be acceptable to everyone.

 Inspired by [vim-sensible](https://github.com/tpope/vim-sensible).